NastyaKolodezhnaya/smashing-wallpaper-downloader/README.md

 ```

 ## Arguments
-- DATE (i.e. `012018` for January 2018) - month the wallpapers were issued
+- DATE (i.e. `012018` for January 2018) - month the wallpapers were published
 - RESOLUTION (i.e. `800x480`)